 Russell C. Howard – President

 Russell Howard is a native of Tuscaloosa, Alabama where he attended Shelton State Community College and The University of Alabama.
 Mr. Howard enjoys being an advocate for his community.
-Currently he serves as President of The University of Alabama LGBTQ Alumni Association, founding board member and President of Druid City Pride, and he is on the Board of Directors for Five Horizons Health Services.
+Currently he serves as President of The University of Alabama LGBTQ Alumni Association, founding board member and Immediate Past President of Druid City Pride, he is also on the Board of Directors for Five Horizons Health Services, and the Diverse Business Council Steering Committee for The Chamber of Commerce of West Alabama.
 Professionally, he is the Office Manager of RealtySouth – Tuscaloosa and has been named one of Tuscaloosa’s 40 under Forty Business Professionals by The Tuscaloosa News.

 Ryan Flamerich – Executive Vice President